emeraldocean123/nixos-config/README.md

 # For MSI Raider
 sudo nixos-rebuild switch --flake .#msi-ge75-raider-nixos

+Note: For the MSI host, ensure hosts/msi-ge75-raider-nixos/hardware-configuration.nix is generated using nixos-generate-config before deployment.

 2. Daily Management Commands
 Run these commands from /etc/nixos to manage your system: